 about

 In October 1805 the Battle of Trafalgar took place, following which news of the British Navy victory, as well as the death of Admiral Lord Nelson needed to be sent to the Admiralty, London.
 Lieutenant John Richards Lapenotière was handed despatches and ordered to deliver them to the Admiralty as soon as possible.
 When his ship landed just off the coast of Falmouth, so would begin his epic 37 hour journey post chaise (via a horse drawn coach) to London.
 Over 200 years later riders will closely follow that journey, but on their bikes!
-All of our rides are named after ships that were at The Battle of Trafalgar.
+Most of our rides are named after ships that were involved at The Battle of Trafalgar.
+The ships have all dropped anchor for the foreseeable future, as we focus on the Mille in 2025.

 Britannia: